RingBDStack/dependency-based-w2v/README.md

   * -weight-output:weights of all dependencies
   * -read-weightcn:input-frenquency of all dependencies
   * -new_operation:means our modifies
+  * PS1: too large number of threads will lead to the low quality output or segment fault
+  * PS2: since only the first word in each line of our corpus is used as the target word, a larger -iter is needed

 ## Our Contributes
   * Add dependencies in word embedding training